Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Challenge #7.
 Increased competition

 Whether your competitors are in the US or Germany, prospects can check their product offerings and interact with them.
-They can easily access their websites, check product specifications, and even set up a video call with your competitors’ sales reps.
+They can easily access competitor websites, check product specifications, and even set up a video call with your competitors’ sales reps.

-In the past, you only had to compete with competitors in your country.
-Now, you have competitors worldwide.
-Click To TweetThis can make your work more challenging as leads already know what your competitors are offering.
-In fact, some leads will ask you about features absent in your product that competitors offer.
+This global B2B market can make your work more challenging as leads already know what your competitors are offering.
+In fact, some leads will ask you about features absent in your product that your competitors offer.

 How can you gain an edge over the competition?